01. What is beauty light?

 Red Light emits wavelengths between 630-660 nm (nanometres) and can penetrate deep into the layer of the skin, energizing the fibroblast cells that make collagen and elastin.
 This is how the skin repairs damages and rejuvenates itself.
 The visible benefits of red light therapy, such as reduced wrinkles and firmer skin may seem like just a cosmetic enhancement, but it’s actually the result of your body healing itself.
 Red Light targets and treats the entire face and body because the treatment is done in a full-sized bed or stand-up.

-07. How often should I use a collagen bed?
+07. How often should I use a beauty light bed?

 Results will not be achieved in just a few or occasional sessions.
 We strongly recommend 2 to 3 sessions per week.
 Continuous use accelerates cellular activity and fuels the collagen and elastin process.
 After your first 12 weeks, we recommend 1-2 sessions per week thereafter.

-08. Does collagen bed equally well on all skin types?
+08. Does beauty light bed equally well on all skin types?

 Everyone’s skin is different.
 Some individuals show dramatic results quickly, while others may show less visible results over longer periods of exposure.
 The collagen bed is safe and effective for all skin types and colors.
 The main prerequisite is that skin be clean for effective light transmission.